wiliamsouza/doc/source/index.rst

-Mandriva Directory Server is an open source enterprise directory platform based on LDAP designed to manage identities, access control informations, policies, application settings and user profile.
+Mandriva Directory Server is an open source enterprise directory platform based on LDAP designed to manage identities, access control informations, policies, application settings and user profiles.

 MDS is composed of the following plugins:

-* :doc:`samba </mds/plugins/samba>`: The samba plugin allows the MMC to add/remove SAMBA attributes to users and groups and manage samba share.
+* :doc:`samba </mds/plugins/samba>`: The samba plugin allows the MMC to add/remove SAMBA attributes to users and groups and manage samba shares.

 * :doc:`network </mds/plugins/network>`: The network plugin allows the MMC
-  Python API to manage DNS zones and hosts, DHCP subnet and hosts, into a LDAP.
+  Python API to manage DNS zones and hosts, DHCP subnets and hosts, into a LDAP.
-  Patched version of ISC BIND with LDAP backend support and ISC DHCP with LDAP configuration file backend support are needed.
+  Patched version of ISC BIND with LDAP backend support and ISC DHCP with LDAP configuration file backend support is needed.
 PowerDNS support is also available.

 * :doc:`mail </mds/plugins/mail>`: The mail plugin allows the MMC to